-Spend time with smaller groups to ease yourself back into things
+3. Spend time with smaller groups to ease yourself back into things

-Looking forward to seeing your family but not sure you are ready to see them all at once?
+Looking forward to seeing friends or family but not sure you are ready to see them all at once?
 Feeling this way is absolutely fine and you do not have to put yourself in social situations that you are not comfortable with.
 Reach out to those you are ready to see and do so in a way that works for you.